tpinotti/ybyra/README.md

 - `.yplace`: Tree scores for all nodes in the phylogeny with a derived or ancestral call

----
+## Other useful files

+The `trees/` directory includes complete tree structures for the three topologies, along with SNP lists and their node placements.

+SNPs excluded from analysis (non-unique or outside the 10 Mb region) are listed in `trees/*/hg38/discarded/`.

+Liftover from hg38 to hg37 was performed using CrossMap (https://github.com/liguowang/CrossMap).
+Code is available at`liftover/liftoverY.py`.
+SNPs failing liftover are listed under  `trees/*/hg37/liftoverfail/`.

 ## Acknowledgement

-Thanks to Lucas Czech and Martin Sikora for bits and pieces of both code and ideas.
-All implementation problems, both of code and ideas, are mine.
-We also thank the yFull team for making their data freely available for the community.
+Thanks to Lucas Czech and Martin Sikora for code and ideas, and to Hugh McColl, Teemu and Armando for helpful suggestions and comments.

+ We also thank ISOGG (https://isogg.org),  yFull (https://www.yfull.com) and FamilyTree DNA (https://discover.familytreedna.com) for making their tree publicly available for the community.

-This is a stable draft version of ybyra; ideas and suggestions are very welcome.
-We can incorporate those, along other planned functionalities, in the software standalone release.
+This is a stable draft version of ybyra; ideas, suggestions and comments are very welcome.
 You can get in touch at thomaz.pinotti(at)sund.ku.dk

+## Version

+This is ybyra v0.3 (30/10/25).

 ## Citation

 If you find this useful, for now you can cite ybyra as:

 https://www.biorxiv.org/content/10.1101/2024.03.13.584607v2